Douglas Corleone

-Douglas Corleone is an American author of contemporary crime novels and international thrillers.
+Douglas Corleone is an American author of contemporary crime novels, including psychological and international thrillers.
 His debut novel One Man's Paradise won the Minotaur Books/Mystery Writers of America First Crime Novel Award.

-A New York City personal injury and national U.S immigration attorney, Corleone now divides his time between New York and Hawaii.
+A former New York City personal injury and criminal defense attorney, Corleone now resides in Hawaii.
+His most recent novel is the standalone psychological thriller Falls to Pieces, published by Thomas & Mercer in 2025.

+Psychological Thrillers

+Douglas Corleone's most recent works include the psychological thriller Falls to Pieces, in which a mother and her teenage daughter in hiding are exposed when a missing persons case involving a local attorney becomes public.
+As the secrets and lies put in place to protect them rapidly unravel, Kati Dawes must run for her life while desperately searching for her daughter Zoe who has disappeared in the midst of the chaos.

-Kevin Corvelli Mysteries
+Kevin Corvelli Legal Thrillers

-Douglas Corleone's first three novels feature the anti-hero protagonist Kevin Corvelli, a hard-drinking Honolulu criminal defense attorney seeking redemption following a high-profile professional free-fall in New York City.
+Corleone's first three novels feature the anti-hero protagonist Kevin Corvelli, a hard-drinking Honolulu criminal defense attorney seeking redemption following a high-profile professional free-fall in New York City.
 The Kevin Corvelli series includes One Man’s Paradise, Night on Fire, and Last Lawyer Standing.

-Simon Fisk Thrillers
+Simon Fisk International Thrillers

-Corleone's fourth novel Good As Gone is an international thriller that introduces former U.S. Marshal Simon Fisk, a private contractor who specializes in retrieving children abducted by their estranged parents and taken overseas to avoid U.S. custody laws.
+Corleone's fourth novel Good As Gone is an international thriller introducing former U.S. Marshal Simon Fisk, a private contractor specializing in retrieving children abducted by their estranged parents and taken overseas to avoid U.S. custody laws.
 Haunted by his own daughter's disappearance a decade earlier, Simon Fisk refuses to take cases involving “stranger abductions,” until a French police lieutenant presents Simon with an ultimatum: spend years in a French prison in connection with an earlier case, or help to find a young American girl named Lindsay Sorkin, who was recently abducted from her parents’ hotel room in Paris.
 The Simon Fisk series also includes Payoff, Gone Cold, and Beyond Gone.

 Paul Janson Series

 Corleone was selected by the Estate of Robert Ludlum, creator of the Jason Bourne series, to continue Ludlum's series of thrillers featuring ex-Navy SEAL and former government covert agent Paul Janson, who first appeared in the bestselling novel The Janson Directive.
 Other books in the series include The Janson Command and The Janson Option, both written by Paul Garrison.
 The fourth novel in the Paul Janson series, titled The Janson Equation, was released in 2015.